-The question often asked after “When is the earliest my child can take swimming lessons?” is usually, “What is the best age to teach a child to swim?”.
-Exposure to water and building water confidence can be done as early as three months.
-This is a good approach if you want to mitigate the fear of water which manifests in children later on.
-The optimal age for learning is four to seven years old.
-Children in this age bracket really begin to learn and retain information.
+The question people ask after “When is the earliest my can take swimming lessons?” is usually, “What is the best age to teach a child to swim?”.
+Exposure to water and building water confidence can start as young as three months old.
+If you want to mitigate the fear of water, a swimming lesson can help.
+The best age for learning is between four and seven years old.
+Children at this age begin to learn and retain information.

-The ideal time to start your child on a swimming program depends partly on the parent and the child’s interests.
-If you reside in an area with easy access to pools or bodies of water, ensure your child is water ready.
-The teaching style should be encouraging rather than coercive.
-It should also include safety skills such as floating on one’s back and controlled breathing.
+The ideal time to start your child in a swimming program depends partially on the parent and the child’s interests.
+If you live somewhere with easy access to a pool or bodies of water, ensure your child is water ready.
+The teaching style should be encouraging and lessons should include safety skills such as floating on one’s back and controlled breathing.

 Reduce the Risk of Drowning

 If your child seems ready for splashing in something bigger than the bath, discuss the topic of swim lessons with the pediatrician.
 They can give you a better idea of where your child is developmentally, emotionally and physically.
-Based off of their assessment, they can make a recommendation of a suitable program in your area.
+Based on this assessment, your pediatrician can recommend a suitable program in your area.

-Toddler aquatic programs are very popular for both parents and kids.
-These programs are a good way to teach your kids to not only enjoy, but learn how to be safe around the water.
-However, these types of programs may not decrease your child’s risk of drowning.
+Toddler aquatic programs are popular among parents and kids.
+These programs are a great way to teach your kids to enjoy and be safe around the water.
+However, these programs may not decrease your child’s risk of drowning.
 They are not a substitute for adult supervision and safety in the water.
-Although, findings from some small studies suggest that “some drowning prevention skills” are indeed teachable to younger children.
+However, some drowning prevention skills are teachable to younger children.

 When Should my Child Start Swimming Lessons?

-When to start swimming lessons depends in part on your child and your family.
+When to start swim lessons partially depends on your child and your family.
 Is your child emotionally and physically ready for swim lessons?
-Does your family spend a lot of time near water or on a boat?
+Does your family spend lots of time near water or on a boat?
 Is there a pond on your property?
-Age isn’t the only predictor of when your child might be ready to swim.
-Keep in mind that each child will be ready to swim on their own timeline.
-So while many experts agree the best age to teach a child to swim is four to seven; assess your child and their abilities/ comfort in the water.
+Age isn’t the only predictor of when your child might be ready to swim; each child will be ready on their own timeline.

-For children ages one to four, seek parent-child aquatics programs or one-on-one lessons.
-Look for instructors that are trained professionals and certified in CPR.
-AquaMobile provides at home private swimming lessons.
+When children are young, seek parent-child aquatics programs or one-on-one lessons.
+Look for instructors trained and certified in CPR.
+AquaMobile provides at-home private swimming lessons.
 AquaMobile’s certified private swim instructors will travel to your home or condo pool to teach one-on-one private swim lessons in the comfort of your own pool.

-Consider classes that run up to 30 or 60 minutes over an eight to ten-week period for swimmers ages five and up.
-Lessons like this will build on foundational skills and eventually move on to coordinating movement of the arms and legs.
+Consider classes that run up to 30 or 60 minutes over an eight to ten-week period for swimmers age five and up.
+Lessons will build on foundational skills and move on to coordinating the movement of the arms and legs.

 Keep safety in mind at all times.
-Remember that swim lessons do not drown-proof younger kids and that an adult should always supervise them, whether or not they know how to swim.
-Even with floaties or a life vest, you should learn to practice “touch supervision,” which the AAP describes as a caregiver being within an arm’s reach or able to touch the swimmer at all times.
+Swim lessons do not drown-proof younger kids.
+An adult should always supervise them, whether or not they know how to swim.
+Even with floaties or a life vest, you should learn to practice “touch supervision.”
+The APP describes this as a caregiver being within an arm’s reach or able to touch the swimmer at all times.